 Summer Pre-Trainee Program

-The MARC undergraduate Summer Pre-Trainee Program is a university funded summer research opportunity for underrepresented minority, economically disadvantaged, or mentally/physically impaired students interested in obtaining a PhD or MD/PhD in Biomedical or Behavioral Science related fields.
+The MARC undergraduate Summer Pre-Trainee Program is a university funded summer research opportunity for students interested in obtaining a PhD or MD/PhD in Biomedical or Behavioral Science related fields.

 This research is broad-based and includes faculty in the Biological Sciences; Biochemistry, Biology, Biomedical Sciences, Cell Biology and Neuroscience, as well as in Bioengineering, Physics, Chemistry and Statistics.
 A student who is chosen to participate in the Summer Pre-Trainee Program will not only receive research opportunities and a substantial stipend, but also an opportunity to participate in activities that will enrich their summer experience, such as attending bi-weekly meetings with other Pre-Trainees, and participating in the MARC Summer Symposium.